 The European Medicines Agency operates a trainee programme.
 The programme gives trainees an understanding of the Agency and its role within the activities of the European Union (EU) and provides professional experience in a working environment.

-The trainee programme is aimed at university graduates and at people at the beginning of a new professional career.
+The trainee programme is aimed at university graduates at the beginning of their professional career.
+Applicants need to have:

-- A good command of English and one or more other official EU languages
+- A good command of English and knowledge of a second official EU language.

-It also pays a travel allowance to compensate for moving and other costs at the start and end of the traineeship.
+In line with the traineeship rules, the Agency pays a travel allowance to compensate for relocation to the UK and other costs at the start and end of the traineeship.

 - Language skills self assessment grid (03/04/2007)